 Then, trim any jump stitches or loose threads on the back.

-To remove residual stabilizer from the back of patches, you can run the patch underneath water and dry flat.
-Another option is to place the patch face down underneath a moist paper towel, and use a medium heat, dry iron to remove the water-soluble stabilizer.
+To remove residual stabilizer from the back of patches, you can run the patch underneath water and dry it flat.
+Another option is to place the patch face down underneath a moist paper towel and use a medium-heat, dry iron to remove the water-soluble stabilizer.

 9. Adhere the Backing.

 Now, it’s time to make the back of the patch match your desires!